adrianyorke/robotframework-cookbook/README.md

 # robotframework-cookbook
-A curated list of delicious Robot Framework recipes!
+A curated list of delicious Robot Framework recipes that will help you develop new test automation scripts faster, especially for beginner or intermediate level engineers.

 If you need help writing Robot Framework scripts or wish to update older scripts to use newer syntax then you are in the right place.
 Here we will compile and maintain recipes of working Robot Framework scripts that can be used in your domain.